 - Job search or classified advertising

-- Calendars, meeting schedules, and conference announcements (except as these can be tagged as ordinary articles or as sections within articles)
+- Calendars, meeting schedules, and conference announcements (except as these can be tagged as ordinary articles, sub-articles, or sections within articles)

 - Material specific to an individual journal, such as Author Guidelines, Policy and Scope statements, editorial or advisory boards, detailed indicia, etc.

 The Journal Archiving and Interchange Tag Set defines a document that is a top-level component of a journal such as an article, a book or product review, or a letter to the editor.
 Each such document is composed of one or more parts; if there is more than one part, they must appear in the following order:

 - Processing Metadata (optional).
 The metadata that concerns the XML file rather than the contents of the article.

 - Front matter (required).
 The article front matter contains the metadata for the article (also called article header information), for example, the article title, the journal in which it appears, the date and issue of publication for that issue of that journal, a copyright statement, etc. This is not textual front matter as appears in books, rather this is bibliographic information about the article and the journal in which it was published.